Three Common Causes of Hip Pain

 How do I Know If I have Gluteal Tendinopathy?

 Gluteal tendinopathy is a common condition and a diagnosis can be made without an x-ray or ultrasound.
-Often there is no specific incident but the patient will describe their hip becoming worse with activity and also at night.
-There are four physical tests for gluteal tendinopathy and if you test positive for two or more of these our confidence about your diagnosis is high.
+Often there is no specific injury but the patient will describe their hip becoming worse with activity and also at night.
+There are several physical tests for gluteal tendinopathy and if you test positive for two or more of these our confidence about your diagnosis is high.
 Your doctor may order an ultrasound of your hip but beware – it is normal to see some age-related changes in the gluteal tendon even when it isn’t sore, so you should never rely on your ultrasound alone to make a diagnosis.
+As mentioned above, in making a diagnosis of gluteal tendinopathy we also have to rule out other areas – like your lower back and hip joint.

 Can Physio help if I have Gluteal Tendinopathy?